configcat/docs/website/docs/advanced/cli.md

 The possible **architecture** values for Linux: `x64`, `musl-x64`, `arm`, `arm64`.

-> For macOS, the architecture is fixed to `x64`, but we plan the support of Apple silicon in the future.
+> For macOS, the architecture is fixed to `x64`, but we plan to support Apple silicon in the future.

 **Script usage examples**: